by-student-2017/skprogs-v.0.2.1/README.rst

 Figure 2 shows the relationship between r0 and sigma for p orbital of Boron.
 For the p orbital, the best-fitting range shows an inversely proportional relationship between r0 and sigma, similar to the density.
 The p orbital of boron has a value close to the maximum curvature of about 6 in sigma.

 Figure 3 similarly shows the relationship between r0 and sigma for the s orbit.
 The best fit for s orbitals is not inversely proportional, unlike for p orbitals and densities.
 The optimal value of r0 in the s orbital is different from that in the p orbital.
-In mi0 and QUASINANO, r0 and sigma of each orbit have the same value, so the parameters are optimized with these influences combined.
+In QUASINANO and many mio, r0 and sigma of each orbit have the same value, so the parameters are optimized with these influences combined.
 The s orbital of boron has a value close to the maximum curvature of about 4 in sigma.

 As the s orbital becomes more important near the Fermi level, sigma tends to approach 2.
 Cu, Ag, and Au are particularly typical examples.
 The p-block of typical metals tends to be between S and P.